-Many companies and organizations are making conscious efforts to further workplace diversity.
-It’s equally important for these organizations to have an inclusive culture to ensure that diverse voices are appreciated and can thrive.
-A truly inclusive and diverse workplace is one where employees are appreciated and honored for their differences.
-When that trust and respect is established, new and creative ideas emerge.
+Many companies and organizations are making conscious efforts to further integration of diverse individuals into collaborative projects and processes.
+It’s equally important for these organizations to have an inclusive culture to ensure that all voices are appreciated and can thrive.
+A truly inclusive workplace is one where employees are appreciated and honored for their differences.
+When fundamental trust and dignity are established, new and creative ideas emerge.
 As a result, diverse teams are proven to be more innovative and inclusive companies more profitable.

-How Diversity and Inclusion Drive Innovation highlights the opportunities that come from diversity in the workplace and building an inclusive culture.
+This program highlights the opportunities that come from cultural humility in the workplace and building an inclusive culture.
 Harmony Strategies Group especially highlights:

 - The importance of self-reflection and sensitive language

-- How to build a sense of autonomy through interactive activities
+- How to build a sense of belongingness through cooperation and collaborative projects

-- How to engage with others who may seem different to you and learn about each other
+- How to engage with others who may seem different and unfamiliar

-Participants in this Diversity & Inclusion workshop come away with increased awareness around the importance of creating a diverse population, skills to become more inclusive, and practical guidelines to fostering innovation and creativity that drive workplace satisfaction and profitability.
+Participants in this workshop come away with increased awareness around the importance of understanding and considering colleagues’ unique cultural background.
+They develop skills for humble inquiry and practical tools to foster innovation and creativity, driving both workplace satisfaction and profitability.

 Who should attend?